The College hosts meetings throughout Alberta with:

 - To connect with physicians face-to-face and encourage two-way authentic dialogue

 - To identify risks to physician practices and offer educational opportunities

-- To share, clarify and discuss the College’s current and future role in health care
+- To share, clarify and discuss CPSA’s current and future role in health care

 Where has the Regional Tour visited?

 Since 2012, the Regional Tour has visited: Stony Plain, Lloydminster, Slave Lake, Fort McMurray, Grande Prairie, Blairmore, Pincher Creek, Brockett, St. Albert, High Level, Peace River, High River, Sylvan Lake, Red Deer, Wainwright, Cold Lake, St. Paul, Lac La Biche, Edson and Hinton.

 Selection criteria includes communities:

 - Where government/political activities offer unique opportunities for collaboration